rwirdemann/datafrog/README.md

 Both statements should be recognized as equal even if they slightly differ.
 To detect and ignore this dynamic data we've build a token based diff algorithm that considers a list of allowed differences when comparing two statements.
-This algorithm requires to run the same usecase twice.
-The first run is called `recording`and the second `verification`.
+This algorithm requires to run the same usecase at least twice.
+The first run is called `recording`.
+The second and all succeeding runs are called `verification`.

 ## Recording